sendkumaranil/sample-react-app/README.md

 ### `Example-9 : resuable component with props and data comes in array iterate over map`
     index9.js  (in order to run this example rename index from index9 and try) related files are Product.js,Product.css, ProductApp.js,ProductApp.css,productData.js.

+### `Example-10 : Sample Class Component Example using React.Component`
+    index10.js  (in order to run this example rename index from index10 and try) related files are SampleClassCompApp.js.